Multi-Subarray FD-RIS Enhanced Multi-user Wireless Networks: With Joint Distance-Angle Beamforming: Numerical Simulations

-Then, we investigate the varied trend of the weighted sum rate versus the number of antennas $N_\mathrm{t}$ considering different $L$ and $P_\mathrm{tmax}$, and $\omega_k=$ 0.25, $k\in\mathcal{K}$, as depicted in Fig. \ref{fig:WS_vs_Nt}.
-Specifically, an increasing trend in the weighted sum rate is observed as the number of antennas increases in all scenarios, which is due to the fact that the increased $N_\mathrm{t}$ can provide more spatial DoFs to control different users' signal and reduce the interference among users' signals.
-Generally, under the same system configuration, the traditional RIS-assisted scheme exhibits the lowest performance, while the proposed scheme demonstrates the most significant performance improvement.
-Moreover, the performance gap between the two schemes becomes increasingly obvious as the number of antennas increases.
-This further indicates the superiority of the FD-RIS in enhancing communication systems' performance.
-Additionally, while the disparity in performance between the SDR scheme and the suggested scheme diminishes as the quantity of antennas grows, the SDR solution requires a significant amount of computational resources and time.
+Then, we investigate the varied trend of the weighted sum rate versus the number of antennas $N_\mathrm{t}$ considering different $L$ and $P_\mathrm{tmax}$, and $\omega_k=$ 0.25, $k\in\mathcal{K}$, under three different communication scenarios, as depicted in Fig. \ref{fig:WS_vs_Nt}.
+Specifically, an increasing trend in the weighted sum rate is observed as the number of antennas increases in all scenarios, which is due to the fact that the increased $N_\mathrm{t}$ can provide more spatial DoFs to transmit different users' desired signal and effectively manage the interference among users' signals.
+Next, a more detailed analysis of Fig. \ref{fig:WS_vs_Nt} is presented.
+Specifically, according to the results shown in Case 1, it can be observed that in scenarios with low spatial correlation among users, when $L$ is small, both the FD-RIS and the conventional RIS bring almost identical performance gains to the system.
+In this case, since the channels of different users are nearly independent, the beamforming capability of the conventional RIS is already sufficient to effectively enhance the desired signals and manage inter-user interference, meaning the additional dimensional advantage of the FD-RIS has not yet been fully utilized.
+However, as $L$ (for example, $L=$ 25), the FD-RIS-assisted system exhibits only a slight advantage over the conventional RIS in terms of weighted sum rate.
+This further confirms that under low spatial correlation, the system performance improvement of RIS is mainly constrained by the number of physical resources rather than the dimensionality of beamforming.
+When the spatial correlation increases, the performance advantage of FD-RIS becomes increasingly significant.
+Specifically, as observed in Case 2 and Case 3, the FD-RIS maintains almost the same performance gain as in Case 1.
+In contrast, the conventional RIS, which only supports one-dimensional angular beamforming, fails to flexibly control signal energy and manage interference.
+As a result, its overall system performance deteriorates rapidly with increasing spatial correlation.
+This further validates the superior capability of FD-RIS's two-dimension beamforming.